Travelling with a baby

 The snorkelling and diving are divine: nearby reefs are virtualy untouched plus world class possibilities are short boat trip around.
 Whale shark trips – a life dream of ours but we have not managed on this occassion – weather has been tricky.
 There’s a manta point in less than an hour reach, superb thila dives and stunning walls, some which could be enjoyed just snorkelling.
 The fish is abundant and I had my regular dates with the sharks – a couple of times captured on camera.
 Elated and very lucky!

 Angsana sunset cruise is by far the best we had: the boat is sleek, the personnel the kindest, the bubbles are flowing and the canapes are delicious.
-Separate post coming shortly but we’ve been also in luck, over 50 dolphins joined us for over an hour.
+Dedicated post in here – we’ve been in luck, lots and lots of dolphins joined us for over an hour.

 Banyan Tree Marine Lab runs daily sting rays feeds and talks every day at 5pm.
 20 minutes of sweet engagement with graceful sting rays and very often baby sharks, very educational and quite spectacular.